 As a rule of thumb, 4K-capable camcorders will usually require at least a UHS Speed Class 3 (U3) rated SD card.

 Note that the "UHS Speed Class" is different from the "UHS Bus Speed".
 UHS Bus Speed is denoted by a roman numeral I, II, or III to indicate the theoretical maximum read and write speeds.
 However, unlike the UHS Speed Class, these are not sustained speeds.
-While the minimum speeds are very important for the device to properly operate, the maximum speeds should not affect the operation of the GoPro but may decrease the time needed to download the footage off the SD card.
+While the minimum speeds are very important for the device to properly operate (UHS Speed Class 3 is required for a GoPro camera), the maximum speeds should not affect the device's operation but may decrease the time needed to download the footage off the SD card.

 You only need a "UHS Speed Class" of 3 (U3).
 Higher "UHS Bus Speed" cards can be expensive and not required.

 CamDo only sells SD cards that we know work and are not a counterfeit knock-off with fake specifications.
 Purchase now!sandisk-extreme-micro-sd-card-with-sd-adapter

 Product Code: ASD03